tech · 15 Jun 2022

 Higher customer satisfaction

-A mobile-ready website improves company-customer relationships by making your online shop equally available on any device.
+These days, customers are accustomed to dynamic, seamless mobile experiences.
+A mobile-ready website improves company-customer relationships by making your online shop equally available on any mobile device.
 Moreover, an adaptive platform boasts a high loading speed since its code is compatible with multiple devices.
-This translates into shorter waiting times, better user experience, and lower abandonment rates.
+This translates into shorter waiting times, better user experience, lower abandonment rates, and higher conversion rates.

 Simplified maintenance